usnistgov/nist-supercloud/README.md

 and migration within availability zones or across.
 Unlike conventional VM placement, application-level VM placement does not specify the underlying machine, but it can specify the availability zone and whether two VMs should be co-located on the same machine (and possibly rack) or not.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.

+## tools

+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+[SmoothieCharts](http://smoothiecharts.org)  is used a chart library